fongertsai/FongerOS/README.md

 # FongerOS
-FongerOS ported to stm32_p103, based on ARM Cortex-M3
+FongerOS a multitasking operating system, ported to stm32_p103, based on ARM Cortex-M3

 # Prerequisites